 “Magnetic latch on the sink cabinet.
 S, Mom of 2.

 Latches for toilets were popular.
-Children can be injured in unlikely places and with very little water depth.
+Children find injuries in unlikely places and with very little water depth.
 Ensuring that household exploration is safe and that dangerous experiments are promptly and safely discouraged makes sense.

 “Toilet locks were critical once my son was born!" – P, Mom of 4 (with one set of twins).